 The James J. Peters VAMC Hospice and Palliative Medicine Fellowship Program is one of six interprofessional palliative care fellowship programs funded by the VA.
 The goal of the program is to provide the best possible care for the nation's veterans by enhancing the care of the seriously ill.
+The James J. Peters VAMC program is administered through the Graduate Medical Education Office of the Icahn School of Medicine at Mount Sinai in New York City.
 Qualified candidates include board-eligible and active-licensed physicians, doctorally prepared pharmacists, nurse practitioners, and master's prepared social workers.
-We have one nurse practitioner position available.
-The fellowship includes 9.5 months at the James J. Peters VAMC (including four weeks of elective time and four weeks of vacation), one month rotating in the Palliative Care Program at the Mount Sinai Hospital in New York City, one month of hospice with the Visiting Nurse Service of New York, and two weeks rotating at Elizabeth Seton Pediatric Center.
+We have one physician position available.
+This one year fellowship includes 8.5 months (including four weeks of vacation) at the James J. Peters VAMC, four weeks rotating in the Palliative Care Program at the Mount Sinai Hospital in New York City, four weeks of hospice with the Visiting Nurse Service of New York, four weeks of elective time, preferably at a VA facility, and two weeks rotating at Elizabeth Seton Children Center.
 The didactic curriculum includes core palliative care precepts, pain and symptom management, interdisciplinary team training, effective clinical teaching, research methodology, law and ethics, leadership training, new program development, clinical communication and professional development.
 The goal of the program is to provide fellows with the skills, insight and experience to distinguish themselves as national leaders, clinicians, researchers and educators in the field of palliative care.

 Candidates will be considered on a case by case basis.
-ANCC Certification and active state license required.
-Three letters of reference from recent colleagues, including at least one supervisor.
+An active state license is required, as well as three letters of reference from recent colleagues, including at least one supervisor or training program director.

 About James J. Peters VA Medical Center